vicenteherrera/psa-checker/README.md

 ## Artifact Hub Helm Charts

-Using the script in util/hub_eval, you can evaluate all Helm charts published in Artifact Hub for compliance against PSS levels.
+We have evaluated all Helm charts published in Artifact Hub for compliance against PSS levels.
-A future update will try to do a continuous evaluation of all charts.

 Evaluation done on 2022-11-03 shows: